-General Information The population of Svalbard Pink-footed Geese is well studied, with monitoring of several variables to support an international species management plan.
+General The population of Svalbard Pink-footed Geese is well studied, with monitoring Information of several variables to support an international species management plan.
 For an overview of ongoing monitoring activities, see Appendix 1.

-Taxonomy and Phylum: Chordata

-Biogeographic Class: Aves

-Populations Order: Anseriformes

-Family: Anatidae

-Genus: Anser (Linnaeus 1769)

-Species: Anser brachyrhynchus (Baillon 1834)

-Biogeographical population: Svalbard

-Two biogeographical populations of Pink-footed Geese (in short called 'pinkfeet') are recognised: The Iceland/East Greenland population wintering in the British Isles and the Svalbard population staging in Norway and wintering in Denmark, the Netherlands and Belgium (Fig. 1).
+Taxonomy and Phylum: Chordata Biogeographic Class: Aves Populations Order: Anseriformes Family: Anatidae Genus: Anser (Linnaeus 1769) Species: Anser brachyrhynchus (Baillon 1834) Biogeographical population: Svalbard Two biogeographical populations of Pink-footed Geese (in short called 'pinkfeet') are recognised: The Iceland/East Greenland population wintering in the British Isles and the Svalbard population staging in Norway and wintering in Denmark, the Netherlands and Belgium (Fig. 1). in Denniark, the Netherlands and Delgium (Fig. 1).
 On the basis of ring recoveries and resightings of neck-banded individuals, it has been estimated that there is an exchange of individuals between the two populations of 0.1- 0.7% per year (Ebbinge et al. 1984; Madsen et al. 1999).
 The exchange seems to increase in severe winters such as in 1995/96, 1996/97 and particularly 2009/10 when there was snow cover for an extended period from Denmark to Belgium (J. Madsen unpubl. data).
-Analyses of mtDNA from individuals from the two populations show that there is significant genetic differentiation between populations which confirms that there is a low rate of gene flow, highest from the Svalbard population towards the Iceland/Greenland population (Ruokonen et al. 2005).
+Analyses of mtDNA from individuals from the two populations show that there is significant genetic differentiation between populations which confirms that there is a low rate of gene flow, highest from the Svalbard population towards the Iceland/Greenland population (Ruokonen et al. 2005). population (reachonem et al. 2000).